QuantEcon/lecture-source-py/source/rst/markov_asset.rst

 To obtain asset prices in this setting, let's adapt our analysis from the case of deterministic growth

-In that case we found that :math:`v` is constant
+In that case, we found that :math:`v` is constant

 This encourages us to guess that, in the current case, :math:`v_t` is constant given the state :math:`X_t`

 In other words, we are looking for a fixed function :math:`v` such that the price-dividend ratio satisfies  :math:`v_t = v(X_t)`

 We can substitute this guess into :eq:`pdex` to get

 .. math::